abhishekkenganal2/React-Advance/README.md

 4) Worked on RestourantCard with mock data test case.
 5) Worked on Search with mock data to understand integration testing.

-use "jest --watch" to run the test continously.
+use "jest --watch" in package.json to run the test continously.

 - When using fetch, state update use always act(), which comes from react-dom/test-utils

+- When multiple components work together for testing, it is called integration testing.